iBridges-for-iRODS/iBridges/iBridgesUploadClient/README.md

   }
   ```

-  - Config file for the upload client
+  - Config file for the upload client (upload to iRODs and linking in ELN)

   ```
   [iRODS]
   irodsenv = /<path to>/irods_environment.json
   irodscoll =
-  irodsresc =
+  irodsresc = bigstore
   webdav = http://scomp1486.wurnet.nl

   [ELN]